chromium/chromium/docs/transcripts/wuwt-e03-content.md

 27:28 JOHN: Well, it's always changing.
 It's not static, driven by the needs of the product.
 And so, you look at big changes happening today like MPArch to support various use cases that we didn't have, or we never thought about initially.
-And that's where the web contents, inside web content, some of that comes in.
-There are big changes like banning, for example, pointers and replacing them with a raw pointer.
+And that's where the `WebContents` inside `WebContents`, some of that comes in.
+There are big changes like banning, for example, pointers and replacing them with a `raw_ptr`.
 So we can try to address some of the security problems we have with Use-After-Frees.
 So that's where, when you look at the content code or the Chrome code in general, too, you might see a little bit different than that average C++ project that you see.
 You'll be like, I'm